Recent application studies of an INTPIX4NA SOIPIX detector-based X-ray camera using an SiTCP-XG 10GbE-based high-speed readout system at KEK facilities: Conclusions

 Finally, preliminary experiments conducted at the JPARC MLF Muon D2 facility for muonic X-ray detection demonstrated that X-ray-like signals originating from metallic lithium can be extracted from charge-integrated images through straightforward processing techniques.
 This finding underscores the significant potential of the detector for the nondestructive evaluation of Li-ion battery materials.

 These results collectively demonstrate that the INTPIX4NA detector-based X-ray camera is a versatile and powerful imaging tool capable of supporting diverse and advanced experimental techniques at synchrotron and muon facilities.
-Ongoing developments will further expand its applicability to high sensitivity, high resolution X ray imaging and related scientific fields.
+Ongoing developments will further expand its applicability to high-sensitivity, high-resolution X-ray imaging and related scientific fields.